Wildwood Discovery Park

-Wildwood Discovery Park now known as the Wildwood Trust, is a woodland discovery park in Herne, near Canterbury Kent, England.
+Wildwood Trust (formerly known as Wildwood Discovery Park) is a woodland discovery park in Herne, near Canterbury in Kent, England.
 It features over fifty species of native British animals such as deer, badgers, wild boar, wolves and brown bear.
 It is located on the main road A291 between Herne Bay and Canterbury.
+They have a second site, Wildwood Devon, located on Escot Park in Ottery St Mary, Devon.
+They are a smaller collection housing 20 native British species.

 Wildwood Trust is a Registered Charity in England, No 1093702, whose aim is to save British Wildlife from extinction and reintroduce recently made extinct animals such as European beaver, wild boar and modern tarpan (konik).

 Visitors to the park can see British animals species past and present, with the animals set in natural enclosures.